Algonquian Word-Structure Basics

 This list (examples appear below) comes from Bloomfield’s (1962) grammar of Menominee; other authors may use other terms or include other types.
 Some of the formative types are claimed to be meaningful; others are just phonological material that attaches to a component (the accretions and extensions).

-Menominee Stem Structure
+Menominee Stem Structure (Bloomfield 1962)

 Examples of formatives (all from Menominee):